Nondairy-Creamer/Creamer_LDS_2024/README.md

 main.txt is there to determine whether to submit to a cluster or on the local machine.
 To see how the models are actually trained look at the ```fit_synthetic``` function in ```run_inference.py```

+### Model files
+You can see how to load the models in `quick_start_examples/predict_stams.py` The models are an instantiation of the ssm class in `ssm_classes.py` The class includes:

+`dynamics_weights`: "W" - weight between every neuron in the brain.

+`dynamics_input_weights`: "H" - effect of the opto stim on the targeted neuron.

+`dynamics_cov`: "Q" - covariance of the dynamics noise.
+Diagonal in the paper.

+`dynamics_input_lags`: size of the filters in dynamics_input_weights

+`emissions_weights`: set to identity in the paper

+`emissions_input_weights`: set to 0 in the paper

+`emissions_cov`: "R" - covariance of the emissions noise.
+Diagonal in the paper.

+`emissions_input_lags`: not used in the paper

+the parameters above also include their initial values with their name + _init

+param_props is a dictionary with properties of the parameters

+`mask`: binary mask which determines which values to learn. this is how we specify the connectome constraint

+`shape`: any special shape parameters such as diagonal

+`update`: whether or not to update this parameter during learning

 ### Fitting experimental data
 To fit a new model on the data from Randi et al 2023